About Board Service Experience Advisory Contact

 Speaking Topics

-iii.The ROI of fraud prevention for the C-suite
+iv.The ROI of fraud prevention — making the case to the C-suite

-vii.From shrink to signal: connecting RFID, AI, and store action
+viii.From shrink to signal: connecting RFID, AI, and store-level action

 08 Education & Affiliations